allivka/ADUL/README.md

 # ADUL
 What is ADUL?
-Now ADUL is just compilation of some small utilities that I am going to use during the development of my projects
+Now ADUL is just compilation of some small utilities written by me or taken from other places

 # Main points